GrzegorzJendernal/currency-converter-react/README.md

 ## Demo
 [Currency Converter in React!](https://grzegorzjendernal.github.io/currency-converter-react/)

 ## Description
 Hello!
 This is my currency converter.
 You can calculate your Polish Zlotys on others currency.
+Hello!
+This is my currency converter.
+You can calculate your Polish Zlotys on others currency.
 You will get the result in Euro, US Dollars or Columbian Pesos.

 ## How to use?
 - type how many PLN You have,
 - select the currency you want to exchange,